MauPerera/WC-Marketplace/dc-woocommerce-multi-vendor/readme.txt

 = 2.3.2 =
 * Added:  Compatible with WooCommerce 2.5X.
-* Added: Policy Section is added WCMp General tab.
+* Added: Policy Section is added in WCMp General tab.
-* Feature: Vendor messages  shortcode is replaced with the vendor announcement.
+* Feature: Vendor messages  shortcode has been replaced with the vendor announcement.
-* Fixed: Shipping address in email isuuue is fixed.
+* Fixed: Shipping address in email isuuue has been fixed.
-* Fixed: Front-end Vendor Dashboard, pending Shipping report isuue are fixed.
+* Fixed: Front-end Vendor Dashboard, pending Shipping report isuue has been fixed.
-* Fixed: Vendor product listing issue is fixed.
+* Fixed: Vendor product listing issue has been fixed.
-* Fixed: shipping  issue is fixed.
+* Fixed: shipping  issue has been fixed.
-* Fixed: CSS tweaks
+* Fixed: Multiple css issues have been fixed.

 = 2.3.1 =
 * Fix: Multiple shortcode in vendor dashboard issue has been fixed.